 If you have your survey embedded on a page in your site, you’ll want to use that as your destination URL, otherwise, just use the link from the publish tab as the destination URL.

-Write your ad in order to get people to want to take your survey.
+Write your ad in order to get survey respondents to want to take your survey.
 If you’re offering some type of benefit to them for taking the survey, be sure to mention that.
 (That will most likely get you more responses in a shorter amount of time — win!)
 But remember that you’re paying per click on your ad, and not on completed response, so make sure your ad is clear in what you’re trying to get your respondents to do.

-Next scroll down and decide the type of respondents you want your ad shown to.
+Next scroll down and decide the type of survey respondents you want your ad shown to.
 In this example I picked that I only wanted 18 year old females that lived within 10 miles of Chicago, IL and that they liked soccer.

 If you look over on the right hand side, you’ll see approximately how many people these qualifications target.